-Integrated English Literacy and Civics Education (IELCE): A program of instruction funded under WIOA, Section 243, which includes education services provided to English language learners who are adults, including professionals with degrees and credentials in their native countries, that enables such adults to achieve competency in the English language and acquire the basic and more advanced skills needed to function effectively as parents, workers, and citizens in the United States.
-It includes instruction in literacy and English language acquisition and instruction on the rights and responsibilities of citizenship and civic participation and may include workforce training.
-In addition, the program must be provided in combination with IET.
-Intensity and Duration: Educational services that provide sufficient hours of instruction (intensity) and sufficient weeks of instruction per year (duration) to make sustainable changes in the educational functioning level of adults.
+Integrated English Literacy and Civics Education (IELCE):

+a.
+One of the adult education and literacy activities (WIOA Section 203 (12)) defined as: Educational services provided to English language learners who are adults, including professionals with degrees and credentials in their native countries, that enable such adults to achieve competency in the English language and acquire the basic and advanced skills needed to function effectively as parents, workers, and citizens in the United States.
+Such services include instruction in literacy and English language acquisition and instruction on the rights and responsibilities of citizenship and civic participation, and may include workforce training (Section 203 (12) of WIOA).